JackKelly/JackKelly.github.io/_posts/2024-04-17-using-computing-to-fix-climate-change-part2.md

 So, to return(!) to concrete advice:

 1. I _highly_ recommend spending as much time as you can "at the coal face".
-For example, if you want to help make the electricity grid more efficient, then go and spend a year or two working at (or consulting for) an electricity company.
+For example, if you want to help make the electricity grid more efficient, then spend a year or more working at (or consulting for) an electricity company.
 You'll gain invaluable experience of the _real_ problems that the grid faces, and you'll make a tonne of contacts.
 And, hopefully, you'll find yourself thinking "gosh, this process is insanely inefficient...
 Life would be so much easier if I had _x_".
 And _then_ you can go and build _x_!
-2. Failing that, talk to as many people in your target industry as possible.
+2. Talk to as many people in your target industry as possible.
 Email folks.
 Go to as many in-person conferences and workshops as possible.

 ## Wait.
 Isn't generative AI going to make programmers obsolete in six months?